-All modules must be installed by licensed electricians in

-accordance with the applicable electrical codes such as the latest National Electrical Code (USA) or Canadian Electric Code (Canada), or other national or international applicable electrical codes.
+All modules must be installed by licensed electricians in accordance to the applicable electrical codes such as, the latest National Electrical Code (USA) or Canadian Electric Code (Canada) or other national or international applicable electrical codes.

-Protective clothing (non-slip gloves, clothes, etc.) must be worn during installation and maintenance to prevent direct contact with $30~V{DC}$ or greater, and to protect hands from sharp edges.
-Do not touch any damaged area, such as burn marks, or anywhere with an exposed conductor to avoid the risk of electric shock.
+Protective clothing (non-slip gloves, clothes, etc.) must be worn during installation to prevent direct contact with 30 V ${\rm DC}$ or greater, and to protect hands from sharp edges.